 Throughout the investigation, the planning enforcement officer will consider whether it is necessary to reprioritise the case.

 4.3 Case allocation

-Cases will generally be assigned to a planning enforcement officer on an area basis set by ward, but in some instances, they may be assigned to a specialist officer.
+Cases will generally be assigned to a planning enforcement officer covering the north/east area or south/west area, but in some instances, they may be assigned to a specialist officer.